raphaelsty/cherche/docs/pipeline/pipeline.md

 ## Union `|`

 The union operator `|` is used to improve model recall by bringing together documents retrieved by multiple models.
+The documents most recommended by the model union will be those proposed by the first model.
+Then the union will add the documents of the second model, etc. Each time, the union will avoid duplicates (this is not a bug, it is a feature).
+This strategy allows to prioritize one model / pipeline over another.
+It may be wise to create a union between two separate pipelines, the first one with the greatest precision and the second one with better recall, like a spare wheel.

 ```python
 >>> from cherche import rank, retrieve